 Copyright © 1995-2017 Michael P. Murray & Mike's Clock Clinic Mike's Clock Clinic Memberships: NAWCC 1600 Maryland Avenue Myrtle Point, OR 97458-1508 Phone: 541-559-1090, or 877-286-6762 (Toll Free) E-mail address: Mike@telechron.us (Preferred contact method) My main Web site is located at http://www.atmosman.com/ Main FTP site is located at http://home.earthlink.net/~atmosman/earthpdf.html Telechron, G.E., and Revere striking electric clocks.Assuming that you send the entire clock and it only needs rotor service and the clock is a striker then the costs are either $200.00, which is $100.00 for the "H" rotor service and $50.00 for labor and $50.00 for shipping or for the "B-2" rotor the costs are $250.00, which is $150.00 for the rotor service and $50.00 for labor and $50.00 for shipping.
 The rotor rebuilding or replacement takes care of the clock's problems about 80% of the time.
 Shipping for an individual rotor or coil or together is the same $15.00.
 Complete rotor rebuilding information is located at: http://www.telechron.us/rotor.html If your Telechron, Revere or G.E. is a striking clock, meaning that it does strike the hour and sometimes the 1/2 hour, then it would take either an "H-3" rotor or a "B-2" rotor.
 This includes "Ship's" and many mantel clocks.
 Any 3.6 RPM "H-3" original copper and nickel rotor replacement cost is $100.00.
 Rebuilding your "B-2" rotor costs $150.00.
 Unfortunatelymany old Telechron, Revere and G.E. electric clocks have had the rotor replaced prior and therefore will not contain original parts.
 I can restore to originality or I can repair what is currently there, your choice.
 Another problem area is the coil.
 In all cases the clock has a coil and if needed that is $100.00.
 These are most always 2 watt's.
 2 watt coils cost $100.00.
 About 5% of clock problems has to do with the coil.
 To determine whether or not you need a coil, you can take a Multimeter or Volt/Ohm meter, these are less than $10.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires or the posts where the wires connect and see if you get a reading.
 Just about any reading is a good one and if you can see the coil #, that represents the Ohm reading so if your coil is a # 60 coil then you should get about 60 or 600 ohms depending on the setting of the meter.
 Some have indicated to me a fear of the clock shorting out or becoming a fire hazard.
 If that's the case then purchase a power strip and only plug the clock into it.
 This way you have a fuse to stop an overload before it feeds back into your household or office wiring.
 Honestly, I have never heard of an electric clock causing a fire but putting in a power strip may ease some fears.
 For non Telechron "motored" clock, then the service would be for a clock motor and that can be handled as well, with motor rebuilding costing $150.00 with all else staying the same.
 Please be sure to double box the clock and insure it for at least $200.
 By double box I mean to pack the 1st and 2nd boxes as if you were going to ship each independent from the other one.
 I use a 24" x 9" x 9" as the first box and then use a 28" X 12" x 12" box for the second.
-The last box does fall within the total grit that UPS uses and keeps the shipping costs way down.
-Anything larger will fall into the oversized box catagory and double your shipping costs.
+Eco Box is an on-line business in Texas that allows you to order as little as one box.
+So if you're having difficult securing the correct size boxes, then you have another resource.
 My turnaround is 4 to 6 weeks for motor/rotor service, 3 to 4 months if the clock is sent with the motor/rotor, and 6 to 8 months for a movement overhaul and expedited service adds $100.00 and if you choose expedite and I cannot return a working motor then the $100.00 is still due and all work is done in Clinic.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor, or the movement needs to be overhauled.
+The movement will tell me if it needs work once the rotor rebuilding is finished and I always clean and lubricate the movement before testing starts, so as to eliminate dirt and a lack of lubrication from preventing the clock functioning properly.
 Your problem could also be the caused by wear in the movement (mechanism) from usage.
 About 15% of the time this is necessary and this would require an overhaul.
 An overhaul on striking electrics is $400.00 plus $50.00 shipping.
 The movement overhaul does NOT include the rotor or coil, so that would be added to the cost of the overhaul and that would be the worse case scenario.
 I realize this may all be confusing but I never do more than is needed and the clock always stays original, as sent to me, or I refuse the work.
 Here's some possible scenarios if you send the entire clock: H3-rotor rebuilding $100.00 Labor $50.00 Shipping via UPS ground $50.00 Total $200.00 B2 or B-13-rotor rebuilding $150.00 Labor $50.00 Shipping via UPS ground $50.00 Total $250.00 All aluminum "B-13" rotors are replacement rotors.
 Meaning that they were manufactured after your clock was made in order to save production costs on replacements.
 For an extra $75.00, I can replace your aluminum cased "B-13" rotor with an older nickel cased "B-2" rotor.
 The "B-2" has copper plates and will generally last 2 to 4 times longer then their aluminum counter parts ($325.00 total).
 B-3-rotor rebuilding $150.00 Taking a "B-3" from inventory $75.00 Labor $50.00 Shipping via UPS ground $50.00 Total $325.00 If a coil is needed then add $100.00 to each of the above.
 This is rare.

 If the movement needs rebuilding then add $400.00 to each the above.
 This is very rare.